NEET Total Marks 2026: How to Calculate NEET Marks/ Score with Negative Marking

 Manager Content

 Marks obtained in an examination can change the fate of those who take it.
-This is why the total marks in NEET 2024 and the NEET marks distribution is such an important query amongst its test-takers.
+This is why the total marks in NEET 2026 and the NEET marks distribution are such an important query amongst its test-takers.

 Know NEET 2021 Marking Scheme

 Total marks in NEET is a common query that is not affected by the pre or post-exam period.
-Both, candidates preparing for the examination and those who have appeared for the examination have the same question, what are the total marks in NEET?
+Both candidates preparing for the examination and those who have appeared for the examination have the same question: what is the total marks in NEET?
+Or what is the full marks for NEET?

 The query may be similar, but the intent of asking the question is different in both these cases.
 While those preparing for NEET want to know the total weightage of the question paper, the ones who have written the exam often want to know how to calculate NEET marks obtained in the examination.
 In this article, we aim to address the query for both groups.